Glaziers install or replace glass or mirrors in buildings, vehicles or boats and may create decorative glass features.

 Glaziers usually earn

-- Apprentice glaziers usually start on the training rate or minimum wage, but earn more as they gain experience.
+- Apprentice glaziers usually start on the minimum wage, but earn more as they gain experience.

 - Self-employed glaziers may earn more than this, depending on the success of their business.

 - PAYE.net.nz website – use this calculator to convert pay and salary information

 - Employment New Zealand website - information about minimum wage rates

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Glaziers may do some or all of the following:

 - select, shape and cut glass or mirrors